jameson-seo/investor-iq/README.md

 **Compare Stocks**
 - Side-by-side comparison of any two stocks
 - Start price, current price, and 1-year return for each
-- Investment simulator — enter a dollar amount and see what it would be worth today
+- Investment simulator: enter a dollar amount and see what it would be worth today
 - Combined chart showing portfolio value over time

 **Portfolio Simulator**